 Stringwood began in 1987 as a five piece band in Richmond, Virginia, the brainchild of singer-songwriter Ed Torres.
 Ed had been playing music since childhood and spent a lot of time on the road, at one point touring as the opening act for the Allman Brothers.
 By the time he came to the Grand Strand in 1990 the original band had morphed into an acoustic duo.

-Since that time they have been entertaining crowds in every conceivable venue, playing songs ranging from timeless standards to the latest hits.
-When you hear a mix of Classic rock, TropRock, country, blues, reggae, shagging music, line dancing, even a little jazz, no other band comes close to the wide ranging variety of Stringwood.
+Since 2003 the current Stringwood Duo has been entertaining crowds in every conceivable venue, playing songs ranging from timeless standards to the latest hits.
+When you hear a mix of Classic rock, TropRock, country, blues, reggae, shagging music, line dancing, even a little jazz; no other band comes close to the wide ranging variety of Stringwood.
 No matter what your musical needs: clubs, restaurants, parties, fund raisers and festivals of all kinds; a Stringwood performance is always a good time.